 Within the growing IT segment, GE Healthcare's Centricity unit provides solutions including electronic health record (EHR) platforms, revenue-cycle management software, and payroll and billing systems for hospitals and physician practices.
 The company has a joint venture with technology firm Intel that provides remote patient monitoring systems for the home health and nursing home markets.
 In addition, in 2012 GE Healthcare and Microsoft launched their Caradigm venture, which is developing a platform to combine provider, patient, and payer information into one interoperable health data network.

 The company's R&D efforts aim to further broaden its offering of diagnostic products and services and provide a one-stop-shop for medical imaging laboratories.
 For instance, in 2011 GE Healthcare received FDA approval for a mobile fetal monitoring device and launched a new imaging agent for the detection and monitoring of Parkinson's disease symptoms.
 Also in 2011 GE Healthcare made commitments to dedicate chunks of its R&D budget towards cancer diagnosis and treatment projects, as well as programs to develop low-dose radiation technologies.
+The company's Clarient Diagnostic Services unit entered an agreement with GlaxoSmithKline in late 2014 to establish a network of clinical laboratories to identify various genetic mutations; the arrangement is intended to improve access to diagnostic testing for patients with cancer.

 The company has been working to expand international sales efforts, particularly in emerging markets such as China and India.
 Growth efforts in emerging markets help to offset slower sales growth in other established markets.